MouhamadouMoustaphaWADE30/Evaluation_impact/README.md

 # Evaluation_impact
-Projet Replication Using Maimonides' Rule
+Projet Replication Using Maimonides' Rule to Estimate the Effect of Class Size on Scholastic Achiev